banner image

 For many years, I offered free consultations.
 Eventually, I was forced to change that because people were abusing it and not respecting my time by no-showing.
 By paying a small amount for a consultation, I know you are committed to it, or at least I'll be covered for the time.
 I have still made it somewhat free in that I will put your consultation fee toward your next scheduled session or package if you choose to move forward with services.

 Wait, what?
-Are you a therapist or nutritionist?
+Are you a therapist or a nutritionist?

 I'm both!
 I focus on mental health as a licensed counselor in Utah, but I also specifically sought out training in clinical nutrition to support physical health.
 I did this because I realized that true health/medicine needs to incorporate nutrition.
 Our bodies (and brains) are made up entirely of nutrients.
 Nutrients help the brain signal to the rest of the body how to function.